Raphaelf98/bo_robotic_palpation/README.md

 sudo apt install freeglut3-dev

 ```
 The required BayesOpt C++ library to perform Bayesian optimizaiton needs to be cloned to a convenient location and build.
-For this run.
+For this run:
 ```
 git clone https://github.com/rmcantin/bayesopt
 cd bayesopt